 The council expects that potentially noisy construction and demolition work will only be carried out during the following hours:

 - 07.30 - 13.00 on Saturdays

-- No work on Sundays or Bank Holidays
+- No such work on Sundays or Bank Holidays

-Some types of essential infrastructure works, such as highway resurfacing or railway engineering, can only be carried out at exceptionally quiet times during the night.
-This is not a licence to generate unnecessary noise.
+Some types of essential or emergency works can only be carried out at exceptionally quiet times such as during the night.

 Controlling construction noise

 In addition to controlling working hours, there are some common steps for avoiding unnecessary construction noise:

 - Carry out site visits and identify noise sensitive areas before finalising working methods